BLEND360/blendx-sfguide-mktplace/docs/DEPLOYMENT.md

 1. Validates that `qa` was updated via a merge from `develop`
 2. Builds Docker images for backend, frontend, and router (parallel)
-3. Pushes images to Snowflake Image Repository
+3. Pushes images to Snowflake Image Repository (shared registry)
-4. Generates `setup.sql` from templates
+4. Generates application files from templates (only `IMAGE_TAG` is dynamic)
 5. Uploads application files to Snowflake stage
 6. Creates the Application Package if it doesn't exist
 7. Registers a new patch in the QA release channel